eyvindwa/okular-web/docs/index.md

   - title: For fans of Death, Gojira and At the Gates
     details: Combining Scandinavian and "Schuldinerish" melodies with groove and occasional dissonance
 ---

 <br><br>

+<h1>Praise for Regenerate (2024)</h1>

+_"A changing amalgam of straight-up barbaric death metal, prog-death metal, melodic death metal, and even – as you venture deeper into the album – elements from good old heavy metal and hard rock.
+It really is remarkable, from beginning to end!"_ (<a href="https://www.nocleansinging.com/2024/06/05/an-ncs-album-premiere-and-a-review-okular-regenerate/">No Clean Singing</a>)

+_"It takes quite a while between each time I’m presented with technical death metal of such a solid calibre and with such great appeal and likability."_ (<a href="https://norwayrock.net/okular-regenerate/">Norway Rock Magazine</a>)

+See <a href="/reviews">Reviews page</a> for more.

+<br><br>
 <h1>Praise for debut album Probiotic (2011)</h1>